Donald Malarkey

-Donald George Malarkey (July 31, 1921 – September 30, 2017) was a non-commissioned officer with Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment, in the 101st Airborne Division of the United States Army during World War II.
+Donald George Malarkey (July 31, 1921 – September 30, 2017) was an American politician and soldier who served as a non-commissioned officer with Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment, in the 101st Airborne Division of the United States Army during World War II.
 Malarkey was portrayed in the HBO miniseries Band of Brothers by Scott Grimes.

 Early life

 Donald Malarkey was born in Astoria, Oregon, on July 31, 1921, to Leo and Helen (née Trask) Malarkey, married in 1918.
 He graduated from Astoria High School in 1939 and was of Irish descent.
 As a youth, he worked on a purse seiner crew on the Columbia River.
 He was a volunteer firefighter during the destructive Tillamook Burn forest fire, which destroyed thousands of acres of Oregon timber.
 He was in his first semester at the University of Oregon in the fall of 1941 when the Japanese attacked Pearl Harbor.

 Military service

 After Pearl Harbor, Malarkey tried enlisting in the Marines, but was rejected because of dental problems.
 He then tried the Army Air Corps, but lacked the requisite mathematics background.
-As such, when he was drafted in July 1942, he volunteered for the paratroops of the United States Army, after reading a Life magazine article about them being the best.
+As such, when he was drafted in July 1942, he volunteered for the paratroopers of the United States Army, after reading a Life magazine article about them being the best.
 He trained at Camp Toccoa, Georgia.
 Of the enlisted men who trained at Toccoa, only one man in six received certification as a member of the fledgling paratroops.
 He received his jump certification in 1942.

 Malarkey became a member of E ("Easy") Company, 2nd Battalion, 506th Parachute Infantry Regiment of the 101st Airborne Division.
 He went to England in 1944 to participate in Mission Albany, the airborne landing portion of Operation Neptune, the largest amphibious invasion in history, which was the assault portion of Operation Overlord.
 Malarkey parachuted into France with his unit.
 Later that day, in a pitched battle, he helped knock out four German 105 mm artillery battery, an action now called the Brécourt Manor Assault, for which he received the Bronze Star for his heroism.

 He fought for twenty-three days in Normandy, nearly eighty in the Netherlands, thirty-nine in the Battle of Bastogne in Belgium, and nearly thirty more in and around Haguenau, France, and the Ruhr Pocket in Germany.
 He was promoted to sergeant before Operation Market Garden.
 Malarkey, who was never seriously wounded, served more consecutive time on the front lines than any other member of Easy Company.
 Malarkey was awarded the Bronze Star, Purple Heart, Good Conduct Medal, American Campaign Medal, and others.